-The Lexmark MB2236i is a low volume multi function printer.
+The Lexmark MB2236i is from their Go Line series low volume multi function printers.
 With copy, print, and scan capabilities, it will meet the needs of small offices or home offices.
 Targeted for a print volume around 2,500 pages per month, it can handle between 250-30,000 ppm.
-Other all-in-ones in this segment include the HP LaserJet Pro M227fdw, the Xerox B215dni, and the Brother MFGL2750DW.
+Other B&W all-in-ones in this segment include the HP LaserJet Pro M227fdw, the Xerox B215dni, and the Brother MFGL2750DW.

 When small offices or home offices are shopping for an all-in-one features to look for are security, versatility, speed, and durability.
 Being able to create documents digitally or physically is the purpose of any multi-function printer (MFP) also known as an all-in-one (AIO).
 Accomplishing these tasks quickly and without fail is a priority.
 Doing them from multiple devices or platforms is a necessity.